lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 title: reMarkably Hacky - academic paper reader
 ---

 *TL;DR: bought an e-reader.
-It didn't do what I wanted so i made [this](https://github.com/lschwetlick/maxio/tree/master/tools) and [this](https://github.com/lschwetlick/rMsync).
+Didn't do what I wanted so I made [this](https://github.com/lschwetlick/maxio/tree/master/tools) and [this](https://github.com/lschwetlick/rMsync).
 Now it's not as bad anymore.*

 For a while now I've been keeping an eye out for an e-reader suitable for reading academic papers.
-Mainly I like the idea of reducing the chaos of loose sheets of paper floating around of my desk.
+Mainly I like the idea of reducing the chaos of loose sheets of paper floating around on my desk.
 It just turns out most e-readers are (understandably) much more suited to e-book formats than pdfs.

 So I was looking for the following features:
 - Large enough to read regular pdfs without needing to zoom in (peferably A4 size)
 - E-ink screen, so I can read outside and reduce time spent staring at a screen
 - Has a pen, so I can mark the text and take notes in the margins
-- Allows me to get the PDF with the annotations back out of the device with OCR and stuff intact
+- Allows me to get the PDF with the annotations back out of the device with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) and stuff intact

 So, long story short, I bought a [reMarkable](https://www.remarkable.com).
-Out of the box it falls tragically short of my expectations but after a bit of tinkering it fulfills my criteria.
-I mean I guess we could get into a whole story about how that time could have been spent organizing my printed papers and writing my thesis, not to mention used to money to buy an iPad and Apple pencil, but lets roll with it.
+Out of the box it falls tragically short of my expectations, but after a bit of tinkering it mostly fulfills my criteria.
+I mean, I guess we could get into a whole story about how that time could have been spent organizing my printed papers and writing my thesis, not to mention used the money to buy an iPad and Apple Pencil, but lets roll with it.

 ![]({{site.blog_url}}/resources/images/blog2/rM.jpg){:height="300px" class="shadow" class="center" }

 **Size**: The screen diagonal is 10.3".
 This ist just *barely* large enough for me to read papers comfortably.
-The resizing options on the device are not good.
+The resizing options on the device are slow and liable to mess up the annotations, so I generally avoid it.

 **E-ink**: Check.
-It's not brilliant or particularly snappy, but good enough for my use case
+It's not brilliant or particularly snappy, but good enough for my use case.
+Also, it gives it better battery life (although it doesn't last as long as originally promised)

 **Pen**: The drawing and writing is clearly what the developers spent all their time on.
 It's surprisingly fast and exact, except maybe at the very edges.